 How many of these languages are supported by your team in total?

 And how many of those languages are supported by native agents during the night shift?

 Resourcing a 24/7 support center is daunting.
 Solving the equation to cover for every language your customers communicate with can be mission impossible — particularly if the size of your support team is not in the thousands, but rather between 50 and 200 agents in total.

 What do you do with the occasional Japanese customer writing at 4:00 am?
 How do you even figure out what the issue is about?

 The answer: language coverage in non-peak times with automated translations for Jira Service Desk

 The solution to multilingual support requirements is a hybrid approach: hire as much multilingual talent as you can afford, and empower them with automated translations

 That’s why a hybrid approach to translations is the best way to empower your multilingual support center.
-Language Translations for Jira Service Management, available for both Cloud and Server deployments, will send you a long way in the automation of your multilingual communication.
+Issue Translations for Jira Service Management Cloud will send you a long way in the automation of your multilingual communication.